vih/kursuscenter-php/README.markdown

 Installation
 --

-Elevforeningen is currently served up by [Intraface](http://intraface.dk).
-To really check the page on you own server, you need the credentials for their site on intraface.
+The site is currently served by [Intraface](http://intraface.dk) with [konstrukt.dk](http://konstrukt.dk) as the framework.
+To really check the page on you own server, you need the credentials for the site on intraface.

 If you like to do a local installation, it best way right now is to do the following: